Adesina08/fbm-insight-hub/README.md

 - shadcn-ui
 - Tailwind CSS

+## Reusable FBM coding prompt

+Need to spin up new dashboard ideas quickly?
+Use the master prompt in [`docs/fbm-dashboard-master-prompt.md`](docs/fbm-dashboard-master-prompt.md) to brief ChatGPT/Copilot on the contraception FBM dashboard, including the data structure, derived metrics, quadrants, segmentation rules, and tab-by-tab visualization needs.

 ## Connecting to Google Sheets

 The dashboard now reads live data from a Google Sheet.
 Each row is treated like a survey submission, so the analytics continue to work without code changes.
 To enable the integration: